bhallstein/TinyModel/Readme.md

 $f->insert();

 *Return value:* the id of the inserted row, or `false`if the query failed, or an array of errors if the inserted values were did not match the field types specified as constants in the subclass definition.

+## License

+TinyModel is published under the MIT license.

+Ben Hallstein